 Frequently Asked Questions and recorded workshops on how to complete your application can be found below.
 Any additional questions will be answered by the SelectCobb team at email@example.com or 770-859-2364.

-Funding will be available in three different tiers based upon the number of full-time, W-2 employees at the company as of March 12, 2020.
+Funding will be available in three different tiers based upon the number of W-2 employees and/or individual 1099 contractors that function like employees (i.e., employees or contractors working at least 30 hours per week or 130 hours per month) at the company as of March 12, 2020.
 Eligibility will be verified via the submitted 941 IRS Form, Employers Quarterly Federal Tax Return.
 The tiers are as follows:

 - 1 to 10 employees – up to $20,000